 The Exercise Science Department is a campus-wide and regional leader in undergraduate student research.
 In the past 5 years alone, our students received funding for over 15 research projects and gave over 75 presentations at local and regional conferences.
 Students usually work together in small groups on these projects and presentations, meaning that the total number of students who went the extra mile is much higher.
 Our students publish in the Keystone Journal of Undergraduate Research, which is for high-caliber student research conducted at PASSHE institutions.
 And each year at least 20 students attend either the Mid-Atlantic Regional Chapter of the American College of Sports Medicine Conference (MARC-ACSM) or the Northeast Atlantic Sport Psychology Conference (NASP).
 We believe research is so important that we dedicated an entire course to it!

 This focus on student research is one thing of many that sets the Exercise Science Department apart from other majors and universities.
 We invest a great deal of effort to support our students because students who understand how to analyze and conduct research studies make better practitioners.
-Research can help physical therapists test a new rehabilitation protocol, strength and conditioning coaches teach the biomechanics of a lift, and corporate fitness specialists determine the best way to encourage physical activity in the workplace.
+Research can help physical therapists to test new rehabilitation protocols, strength and conditioning coaches to teach the biomechanics of a lift, and corporate fitness specialists to determine the best way to encourage physical activity in the workplace.
 Our students graduate prepared to ask and answer tough questions by making use of the research skills learned from class, conferences, and experience.

-Physiological Effects of an Elevation Mask on Endurance Trained Athletes vs. Non-Endurance Trained Athletes While Performing 100 Yard Sprints
+Physiological Effects of an Elevation Mask on Endurance Trained Athletes vs. Non-Endurance Trained Athletes

 Student Researchers: Tara Bicko, Jamie Blair, Kyle Fields, & Makenzie Magnotta

 Faculty Mentors: Dr. Sam Forlenza & Dr. Turi Braun